Author Archives: statswithcats

 About statswithcats

 Charlie Kufs has been crunching numbers for over forty years.
-He retired in 2019 and is currently working on Stats with Kittens, for people interested in statistics who have not yet taken Stats 101, and the second edition of Stats with Cats, for people who have taken Stats 101 and want to use statistics at work or in their life.
+He retired in 2019 and has published Stats with Kittens, for people interested in statistics who have not yet taken Stats 101, and the second edition of Stats with Cats, for people who have taken Stats 101 and want to use statistics at work or in their life.

 Stats With Cats Blog: 2010 in review